ganeles/JmeterSmartScenario/README.md

 Well, in the User Defined Variable you need to accept the parameters passed at startup :)
 I prepared everything:
 1) Activate the User Defined Variable module, which is called "Global Parameters_ConsoleRun", and disable the rest of the similar UDVs.
-2) When running the test, specify all the same parameters using the -JParameterName key.
+2) When running the test, specify all the same parameters using the -JParameterName key (**-Jbaseline_duration** for example).

 An example of such a launch is in the file **consoleRun.bat**

 ![ConsoleRun](./images/ConsoleRun.png)

 # There are only 7 steps in the test.
 I want more/less!
-If you need **меньше** steps, just remove the extra lines from each UltimateThreadGroup.
+If you need **less** steps, just remove the extra lines from each UltimateThreadGroup.

-If you need **больше** steps, you need to add lines in each UltimateThreadGroup, adjusting the variable names according to the number of the step.
+If you need **more** steps, you need to add lines in each UltimateThreadGroup, adjusting the variable names according to the number of the step.
 In addition, you will need to modify the groovy script that calculates the test parameters so that it calculates everything you need.
 Now the number of steps is hardcoded because to change the number of steps you still need to manually change the UTG settings.